 My sister, Mimi Barton, for locating my father’s service file amongst boxes of photos in her home.
 She also located my father’s ribbons and bronze stars.
 These had been tucked away for seven decades.

 Len Nowak, sonar operator on the CAMPBELL.
 I appreciate his letting me find him and his wife Anita Nowak via email.
-He scanned his scrapbook photos and sent them to me.
-I included some of them on this site.
-He also told me about his life aboard the Campbell and clarified architectural features of the ship as my husband was building his 1/96 scale model.
+He scanned his scrapbook photos so I could include them on this site.
+He also told me about his life aboard the Campbell and clarified architectural features of the ship when my husband was building his 1/96 scale model.
+Anita shared photos and information about the Campbell crew reunions.

 My husband, Gene Berger, for spending six months building a historically accurate ship model of the Campbell and taking it out to model shows and educational events.